-► These thoughts are especially intriguing in light of BaileyShea (2007), who discusses how characters within the Ring can "control" the orchestra as a means of enhancing the drama. ► Connecting this to Robert Bailey's notion of associative tonality, please return to Example 3. ► We can imagine Brünnhilde wrenching the orchestra away from their expected D major down to Db in hopes of persuading Siegmund to come with her to Walhalla-Db, as a reminder, is the associative key for Walhalla.7 ► Similarly, in Example 4, as she informs Siegmund that Sieglinde must remain on earth, she cleverly coerces the orchestra into D[#] minor, the enharmonic equivalent of Eb, what Darcy (1993) labels as the key of the natural world.
-Most poignant, however, is the ironic usage of associative tonality in the final resolution; \blacktriangleright refer again to Example 5.
-As Siegmund ultimately refuses to go to Walhalla, the C \sharp 7 suggests a resolution to F \sharp minor-the key associated with death, and the key of which Walhalla is the dominant.
-This C \sharp 7 instead moves to e \sharp_4^6 .
-At this point, the classically trained listener might expect a resolution to an e \sharp tonic, but instead we hear an unfolding of a G \sharp 7 chord, and Wagner forces us-and Siegmund-directly back to C \sharp major.
+Walhalla-D \flat , as a reminder, is the associative key for Walhalla.6 \blacktriangleright Similarly, at time-point y, as she informs Siegmund that Sieglinde must remain on earth, she cleverly coerces the orchestra into D \sharp minor, the enharmonic equivalent of E \flat , what Darcy (1993) labels as the key of the natural world.
+Most poignant, however, is the ironic usage of associative tonality at time-point z. \blacktriangleright As Siegmund ultimately refuses to go to Walhalla, the C \sharp 7 suggests a resolution to F \sharp minor-the key associated with death, and the key of which Walhalla is the dominant.
+This C \sharp 7 instead moves to $e\sharp_4^6$.
+At this point, the classically trained listener might expect a resolution to an $e\sharp$ tonic, but instead we hear an unfolding of a G \sharp 7 chord, and Wagner forces us-and Siegmund-directly back to C \sharp major.
 The music thus first suggests that Siegmund will evade F \sharp minor, \blacktriangleright and that he will therefore evade death.
-Unbeknownst to him, however, some invisible hand-perhaps Wotan hiding in the shadows?-steers the orchestra immediately back to C \sharp -thus \blacktriangleright D \flat , thus \blacktriangleright Walhalla, and thus \blacktriangleright death after all.
+Unbeknownst to him, however, some invisible hand-perhaps Wotan hiding in the shadows?-steers the orchestra immediately back to C \sharp -thus \blacktriangleright D \flat , thus \triangleright Walhalla, and thus \blacktriangleright death after all.
 It seems, then, that Siegmund's fate is determined long before the dramatic conclusion to Act II.
-With these thoughts in mind, please listen once again as James King performs Example 5; note the sad irony within the text and music relationship.